TinyPART/RIOT/examples/tinycontainer/README.md

 The tables below show how many containers is supported in different configurations for each supported boards.

-The first characters can be the symbol '1' if we have successfuly test the configuration with at least one container, the symbol '.' if we have successfuly built the configuration with at least one container, or the symbol 'x' when the configuration could not run on at least one container.
+The first characters can be the symbol '1' if we have successfully test the configuration with at least one container, the symbol '.' if we have successfully built the configuration with at least one container, or the symbol 'x' when the configuration could not run on at least one container.

 The second characters use the symbol '2', '.' and 'x' in a similar way.